wlwl2/open-file/README.md

 package and might conflict with other packages.
 You can disable this by clicking on this package in Settings > Manage Packages.

+On the Mac the alt-w command works, but files with no default application are not opened/nothing happens.

 For references/attribution, see the licenses provided in the node packages installed.